-Thai Holy Basil makes every stir-fry much more exciting.
-The little tinge of peppery taste and extremely fragrant herb is known as the Thai Holy Basil.
-In Thailand, Pad Kra Pao is in both humble street stalls and also established restaurants.
-Due to its easy recipe using minimal ingredients, it is no surprise for it to be loved by many.
-Fish sauce is the other main ingredient will make or break Pad Kra Pao sauce, in my opinion.
-It is the gravy that you will want every grain of rice to soak.
+Thai holy basil makes stir-fry dishes more exciting.
+The slight tinge of peppery taste and fragrance makes this dish flavourful and appetizing.
+In Thailand, Pad Kra Pao is available at humble street stalls as well as in established restaurants.
+Due to its easy preparation in using the minimal ingredients, it is no surprise that it is loved by many.
+Fish sauce is the other core ingredient that makes or breaks the gravy of Pad Kra Pao, in my opinion.
+It is the gravy that goes wonderfully well with rice.

-I used minced chicken in this recipe but feel free to use other meat to make either Pad Kra Pao Nua (Thai Basil Beef) or Pad Kra Pao Moo (Thai Basil Pork).
-Cooking this dish at high heat is another trick that helps in browning the meat a little so that more gravy gets to hold on to the meat.
-Just before you begin preparing this dish, heat up some oil at high heat to fry an egg.
-The heat should be high enough to brown the sides of the egg while keeping the yolk runny.
-Place it right on top of steamy Jasmine rice and that is how you serve Pad Kra Pao.
+I used minced chicken in this recipe but feel free to use other types of meat to make either Pad Kra Pao Nua (Thai basil beef) or Pad Kra Pao Moo (Thai basil pork).
+Cooking this dish at high heat helps in browning the meat a little.
+This will ensure that more gravy gets to coat the meat easily.
+Before beginning to prepare this dish, heat up some oil at high heat to cook a bulls eye egg.
+Ensure the sides of the egg are browned while maintaining the runny yolk.
+When the dish is ready to be served, place the egg right on top of hot Jasmine rice together with Pad Kra Pao at the side.

-Now, let's talk substitutes.
-Pad Kra Pao recipe requires a big bunch of Holy Basil to be added to the dish.
-If you are not able to find Thai Holy Basil to prepare this quick Thai Basil Chicken recipe, sweet basil which is commonly found in most supermarkets is the closest you can get.
-Adding a pinch of pepper will help to deliver the minor peppery spice which sweet basil does not have.
+Pad Kra Pao recipe calls for a big bunch of holy basil to be added to it.
+If you are not able to find Thai holy basil, sweet basil which is commonly found in most supermarkets is the closest choice.
+Adding a dash of pepper will help to deliver the light hint of peppery taste that sweet basil does not have.

-If you are looking for a vegetarian Pad Kra Pao recipe, I have good news!
-As we are trying to cut down on meat intake, I experimented with some minced firm tofu.
-The trick is to brown them with a little bit of oil first.
-That would dry the tofu pieces to get rid of the soy taste.
-Using tofu might take a little longer time but trust me, you would not even miss the meat in this dish.
-I still used fish sauce because I really love it in the gravy.
-Substitute fish sauce with soy sauce and a little lime juice if you want to make this dish strictly vegetarian.
+If you are looking for a vegetarian version of Pad Kra Pao, I had experimented preparing it with some minced firm tofu.
+They were browned with a little bit of oil first.
+This would dry the tofu pieces and gets rid of the soy taste.
+Although it might take some time but trust me, you would not even miss the meat which is normally used in this dish.
+You may substitute fish sauce with soy sauce and a little bit of lime juice if you want to make this dish strictly vegetarian.

-The original Pad Kra Pao dish does not have any french beans in it.
-I hate to admit this but I may have Germanized this dish without realizing it.
-Quite a few of the Thai restaurants here in Germany serve it with french beans and that is honestly fine with me.
-We all need a balanced meal fast, to be exact, an Asian balanced meal.
-This dish has meat and vegetables, all in one.
-That is a recipe for perfection!
+French beans are not used in the original Pad Kra Pao dish.
+I hate to admit but I may have germanized this dish without realizing it.
+Quite a few of the Thai restaurants in Germany serve it with french beans which is fine with me.
+After all, everyone needs a fast, balanced meal with meat and vegetables.
+This is it, a perfect delicious combination!

 Pad Kra Pao is also known as: ผัดกระเพราไก่Pad Ka PraoThai Minced Meat with Basil